-For the Pearce Creek Lake samples, 10 of the 16 tested metals were detected in the surface water samples.
+For the Pearce Creek Lake samples, 8 of the 16 tested metals were detected in the surface water samples.
 Concentrations for the metals were generally low and consistent with metal concentrations at the upstream reference site.
-The aluminum concentration at one monitoring location exceeded the chronic freshwater criteria for aquatic life.
-None of the metals analyzed in the Pearce Creek Lake surface water samples, including both the monitoring locations and the reference location, exceeded the acute freshwater criteria for aquatic life.
+None of the metals analyzed in the Pearce Creek Lake surface water samples, including both the monitoring locations and the reference location, exceeded the acute or chronic freshwater criteria for aquatic life.

-For the Elk River samples, 9 of the 16 tested metals were detected in the surface water samples.
+For the Elk River samples, 8 of the 16 tested metals were detected in the surface water samples.
 Concentrations for the metals were generally low and consistent with metal concentrations at the offshore reference site.
-None of the metals analyzed in the Elk River surface water samples, exceeded the either the acute or chronic freshwater criteria for aquatic life.
+None of the metals analyzed in the Elk River surface water samples exceeded the acute or chronic freshwater criteria for aquatic life.

-For surface water, results from the fall 2018 post-placement monitoring event indicated that concentrations of detected metals were comparable or within the range of concentrations from the baseline monitoring events.
+For surface water, results from the fall 2019 post-placement monitoring event indicated that concentrations of detected metals were comparable or within the range of concentrations from the baseline monitoring events.